levenyatko/auto-applied-coupons/readme.txt

 = How can I show specific coupon on the list? =
 Go to the coupon edit page.
 In the 'General' tab you can choose whether to show or hide this coupon.

-= Can I set additional rules for coupons based on product attributes? = Absolutely!
-You can find new  fields on the 'Usage restriction' tab on the coupon edit page

 = Can I change the color scheme for the coupons displayed? = Of course.
 In the admin panel, go to the WooCommerce settings page and select the "Coupons" tab.
 Here you can set the background and text color for active and inactive coupon cards.

-= How can I rewrite the template for the available coupons list? = Copy files from the '/wp-content/plugins/woocommerce-auto-coupons/templates' folder to a new folder in your theme named 'coupons'.
+= How can I rewrite the template for the available coupons list? = Copy files from the '/wp-content/plugins/auto-applied-coupons/templates' folder to a new folder in your theme named 'coupons'.

 == Screenshots ==
 1. Edit coupon page.
 General tab
 2. Edit coupon page.
 Usage restriction tab
-3. Plugin settings
 4. Product page with new coupon blocks

 == Upgrade Notice ==